Joseph-Heetel/BlazorChat/Documentation/limits.md

 # Audio & Video Calls

 * A TURN server is required for NAT traversal.
 For testing a free service such as [Viagenie NUMB](https://numb.viagenie.ca/) can be used, but for production a dedicated solution needs to be setup (for example [coturn](https://github.com/coturn/coturn)).
-Right now TURN credentials are hardcoded and therefor shipped as effectively plain text as part of the client application.
+Right now TURN credentials are fixed environment variables and therefor shipped as effectively plain text as part of the client application.
 In a production environment, temporary credentials should be generated dynamically and provided to the client only as needed.
 * The video call interface as implemented right now is very crude.
 The way CSS and videos interact is very complicated.
 A polished feature-rich UI can be expected to be a lot of work and research.

 # Performance
-* No effort was spent optimising the application.
+Minimal effort was spent optimising the application.
+Here are some ideas on how it can be improved:
+* Server side caching.
+Keeping frequently requested resources in memory would greatly improve server response times.
+* Sharding: Find a way to split the whole chat service across multiple servers.

+# Inconsistent Data
+There are multiple server side services which manipulate multiple storage domains in a sequential manner.
+Failure late into the process of data manipulation can cause inconsistent data across these storage domains.
+This in turn can cause junk data taking up database or storage space or in the worst case security issues etc.

+For a production environment many server side processes would have to be rewritten to feature adequate error recovery.

+Furthermore, the current ItemId unique Id system is by design not collision proof.
+Collisions are extremely unlikely however.
+In a production environment special attention should be given to the consequences of collisions, or a Id scheme with even less collision chance or none at all should be used.
+Some ideas:
+* GUIDs offer double the size of randomly generated Id compared to the currently used system of 64bit Ids
+* A symmetric encryption algorithm configured with a secret key and fed with an incrementing number would generate seemingly random but guaranteed unique Ids (until exhaustion of the Id space, but that's a given)